2018 Girls' EuroHockey Youth Championships

 The 2018 Girls' EuroHockey Youth Championships was the 10th edition of the Girls' EuroHockey Youth Championships.
 It will be held from 15 to 21 July 2018 in Santander, Spain at the Ruth Beitia Sports Complex.

+Five-time defending champions the Netherlands won a record-extending eighth title by defeating Belgium 5–0 in the final.
+England won the bronze medal by defeating Germany 2–1.

 Qualified teams

 The following teams participated in the 2018 EuroHockey Youth Championship:

 Format

-The eight teams will be split into two groups of four teams.
-The top two teams advance to the semifinals to determine the winner in a knockout system.
-The bottom two teams play in a new group with the teams they did not play against in the group stage.
-The last two teams will be relegated to the Youth Championship II.
+The eight teams were split into two groups of four teams.
+The top two teams advanced to the semi-finals to determine the winner in a knockout system.
+The bottom two teams played in a new group with the teams they did not play against in the group stage.
+The last two teams were relegated to the Youth Championship II.